VinuUD/quickSalon/README.md

 Quick Salon is a comprehensive Salon Management System that we built for the Second Year Group Project at UCSC.

-It was built for a salon with the 4 actoes,
+It was built for a salon with the 4 actors,
 * Owner
 * Manager
 * Service Provider
-* Actor.
+* Customer.

 The system has,
 * Queue Management